-The second case for general users is displaying statistical data on fixed geometries across time. .
+The second case for general users is displaying statistical data on fixed geometries across time.
 Its purpose would be to display on a fixed unique geometry the statistical information of a long time period.
 For instance, a user might be willing to display a statistical variable (e.g. employment rate) for years from 2000 to 2020 on the statistical units of year 2000.
 The use of unique geometry across time would of course facilitate analyse of evolution of the statistical variable and the comparison between several years, but in some cases is extremely difficult or simply impossible.
 This task needs to be achieved in two steps.

-First step, the user should be informed about the differences between statistical units across time, including changes of shapes for the same unit, changes of identifiers if any (the recommendation about persistent identifiers avoid them), splitting units, aggregate units and, even more important, mixed combined changes that combines some of these simple changes.
-Core Recommendation 4 and 7 and Good Practice 2 and 3 are the base for the purpose of a precise time tracking, and allow users for knowing all changes in statistical units at any moment and across time.
+First step, the user should be informed about the differences between statistical units across time, including changes of shapes for the same unit, changes of identifiers if any (the recommendation about persistent identifiers avoids them), splitting units, aggregate units and, even more important, mixed combined changes that combines some of these simple changes.
+Core Recommendations 4 and 7 and Good Practices 2 and 3 are the base for the purpose of a precise time tracking.
+However, to enable users to understand the changes in statistical units across time, it might be required to include, in the data management system, information about the evolutions.

-The second step is to manage the differences of geometry across time (adding areas with changes in common polygons or estimating the share parts for different units, or mixed procedures).
+The second step is about finding relevant procedures to transfer statistical information, taking into account the differences of geometries across time (adding areas with changes in common polygons or estimating the share parts for different units, or mixed procedures).
 This second step is outside the present SU Recommendations, because this step requires to develop methods of estimation to transfer the statistical variable according to its intensity inside any statistical unit.
-This tasks nearly always need the use of some auxiliary variables, the appropriate statistical or geostatistical methods and a clear knowledge of the particular behaviour of any phenomena and corresponding statistical indicators across space.
+This task nearly always needs the use of some auxiliary variables, the appropriate statistical or geostatistical methods and a clear knowledge of the particular behaviour of any phenomena and corresponding statistical indicators across space.
 Due to that circumstances, this second aspect is out of the scope of this SU Recommendations, but is a clear consideration for the future that users comparison across time will be easier if the statistical offices publish geographic correspondences which use the distribution of common dwellings, population, employment or other variables to measure and quantify the changes.